Frequently Asked Questions

 Absolutely not!
 Students seek counseling for numerous reasons.
 They may seek counseling to explore personal growth issues in a safe and non-judgmental environment or simply want support to cope and respond to changes in their lives.
 Whatever the case, seeking counseling is a sign of personal strength.

-Who is eligible for Counseling Center services?
+Who is eligible for Counseling and Psychological Services?

 Students who are currently enrolled at UCR and have paid registration fees receive

-and/or a fee for service options.
+insurance and/or a fee for service options.

 Appointments cancelled less than 24 hours in advance, or missed/no showed appointments, will be counted as one of your allotted sessions and will be charged a Missed appointment fee.